Telemundo Station Group: History

 Telemundo was formed as NetSpan in 1984 by the owners of WNJU in Linden, New Jersey (serving the New York City area) and KSTS in San Jose, California.
 These stations joined KVEA in Los Angeles in 1985.
 The following year, KVEA's part-owner, Reliance Group Holdings, purchased John Blair & Co., which owned WKAQ-TV in San Juan, Puerto Rico, branded on air as Telemundo, and WSCV in Fort Lauderdale–Miami-West Palm Beach.
 In late 1986, Reliance took control over WNJU and KSTS.

 In 1987, Reliance merged all these stations into the Telemundo Group.
 The new corporation quickly went public, and in 1987, Reliance decided to rebrand NetSpan as Telemundo.
 It then established KTMD in Houston and KVDA in San Antonio.

-On November 9, 1995, Ensaness Communications sold a 74.5% controlling interest in WSNS-TV in Chicago to Telemundo for $44.7 million, with Essaness retaining a 25.5% stake.
+On November 9, 1995, Essaness Communications sold a 74.5% controlling interest in WSNS-TV in Chicago to Telemundo for $44.7 million, with Essaness retaining a 25.5% stake.
 Essaness would later sell its stake in the partnership to Telemundo in 2003.

 In 1997, Liberty Media and Sony Pictures Entertainment purchased a majority interest in Telemundo from Reliance Capital Group.
 NBC would then purchase Telemundo from Sony and Liberty Media in 2001.
 Telemundo in 2001 would also acquire KXTX-TV in Dallas.

 In April 2002, NBC bought then Holbrook, Arizona station KPHZ (now KTAZ) and its translators un Phoenix, Arizona (KPHZ-LP and KPSW-LP) from Venture Technologies Group for $7,5 million.
 It was finalized on September 26, 2002.
 In 2005, NBC/Telemundo successfully got FCC approval to swap licenses with the Daystar Network's owned KDTP: the KPHZ license moved from Holbrook to Phoenix, broadcasting on channel 39.
 Daystar's KDTP license then moved from Phoenix to Holbrook, broadcasting on channel 11.
 These changes were completed in 2006.

 In September 2002, NBC agreed to acquire WPXB in the Boston area from Paxson Communications, with the intention of making it a Telemundo owned-and-operated station.
 Paxson, which was in the process of selling some of its stations in order to raise $100 million, had originally planned to sell WPXB to another company, but NBC had a right of first refusal on Paxson's stations in the fifty largest markets, which it had obtained when it acquired a 32 percent stake in Paxson in 1999.
 NBC completed its purchase of WPXB on October 29, 2002; two days later, the call letters were changed to WNEU.

 On October 8, 2002, NBC announced that it would acquire three Telemundo affiliates: KHRR (in Tucson) and KDRX-CA (in Phoenix) from Television Apogeo, and KNSO (in Fresno) from Sainte Partners II, L.P.
 The sale of Arizona stations were completed on January 1, 2003; while the acquisition of the Telemundo-affiliate in Fresno was completed on April 30, 2003.